pranoyr/attention-models/README.md

 print(imgs.shape)
 ```
 ## TODOs
-- Search for TODO Comments in the repo and contribute.
-Thank you for contributing to the repo in
+Search for TODO Comments in the repo and contribute.
+Thank you for contributing to the repo in advance!